santiagovOK/santiagovOK/README.md

 ## Hi 👋

-I'm Santiago, a web development student (HTML, CSS, JavaScript) with experience working as a freelance in the field of data management / data entry.
+I'm Santiago, a programming student with experience working freelance in data management and data entry.

-🎓 I am pursuing an Associate Degree in Programming (National Technological University (UTN) - Argentina).
+🎓 I am pursuing an Associate Degree in Programming at the National Technological University (UTN - Argentina).
+My coursework covers the fundamentals of multiple languages, building a strong foundation for a future Full-Stack career.

 📚 Also, I am currently self-studying with support from [Platzi](https://platzi.com/p/santiagovrela/) and other resources.